jidongbsu/cs452-thread-safe-library/README.md

 ## Pre-defined Data Structure

-In ThreadsafeBoundedList.c, we definte a structure (*struct tsb_list*)  which contains a pointer to the underlying list as well as additional variables to implement the monitor.
+In ThreadsafeBoundedList.c, we define a structure (*struct tsb_list*)  which contains a pointer to the underlying list as well as additional variables to implement the monitor.

 ```c
 struct tsb_list {